beaflowers/CART-315/Process Journal/README.md

 ## Iteration Prototype 3
 I had a whole thing written and then I forgot to save.
 So that's nice.

 Wrote some text, figured out how to draw a box the size of the text, and iterate through different texts to give car quests.
-Here it is just cycling through:
+Here it is just cycling through a few of the options:

 ![](https://github.com/beaflowers/CART-315/blob/main/Gifs/text.gif)

 Figuring out how to wrap text so it didn't run off screen was fun.